An "eat what you kill" system of partner compensation does have some good points for some law firms.

 the risks of "eat what you kill" compensation

-Unless your law firm is a condominium, an "eat what you kill" compensation can be toxic -- even fatal -- especially for small and midsize ones, i.e., ones with fewer than 20 partners.
+Unless your law firm is a condominium, an "eat what you kill" compensation can be toxic -- even fatal -- for small firms.
 Perhaps all of the most serious risks of "eat what you kill" can be summed up in one phrase: "strategic blindness."